Al-Anon Family Group Area 61

 Al-Anon's Purpose

-To help families and friends of alcoholics recover from the effects of living with the problem drinking of a relative or friend.
+Al-Anon’s purpose is to help families and friends of alcoholics recover from the effects of living with the problem drinking of a relative or friend.
 Similarly, Alateen is our recovery program for young people.
 Alateen groups are sponsored by Al-Anon members.

 Our program of recovery is adapted from Alcoholics Anonymous and is based upon the Twelve Steps, Twelve Traditions, and Twelve Concepts of Service.